meyeringn/MEYERINGN/README.md

 Assigns every US ZIP code a probability score for elevated heat illness during an approaching extreme heat event — so cities deploy cooling resources **before** hospitalizations pile up, not after.

 The official US heat death count for 2023: **2,415**.
 The estimated real count: **~11,000**.
 That gap is a policy failure and a data problem.
-SustAInable is a proposal to close it.
+SustAInable is a proposal to close it, deploying predictive machine learning as a climate resilience intervention, not an after-disaster report.

 - **Primary user:** Municipal OEMs, public health departments, community-based organizations
 - **Scope:** National coverage at ZIP code level; deployable 48–72 hours before event peak
 - **Status:** Phase 2 EDA in progress
-- **Why this is a climate problem:** Extreme heat events are increasing in frequency and severity due to climate change, and the communities least responsible for emissions are dying from them at disproportionate rates.
-The 11,000 vs. 2,415 death gap is a data problem and a massive failure for climate adaptation.
-SustAInable is a proposal to close it, deploying predictive machine learning as a climate resilience intervention, not an after-disaster report
   -----

 ### [UpLift](https://github.com/meyeringn/uplift-transit) — Transit Accessibility Failure Prediction